magiciiboy/neural-network-hidden-layers/README.md

 ### Experiment #2: ###

-Use: 2 hidden layers, prior layer has 2/3 size of input + output, later one varies
+Use: 2 hidden layers, prior layer has 2/3 size of input + output, later one varies in range (output, 2 * input)

 Result: